Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - asparagus

-In this case, it’s better to prevent than to cure, so it’s recommended that you avoid cooked bones altogether.
-You can add ground raw bones into your DIY cat food together with your meat protein.
-This supplies your cat with both calcium and phosphorus, two minerals your cat needs abundantly. - Before you start cooking for your furry friend, make sure you’re aware of all of your cat's food allergies or sensitivities, if any.
-This way you both can have an easy and rewarding transition to a DIY homemade cat food diet.
+- In this case, it’s better to prevent than to cure, so it’s recommended that you avoid cooked bones altogether.
+You can add raw ground bones and meat protein to your DIY cat food.
+This provides your cat with calcium and phosphorus, two minerals it needs in abundance.

-That being said, please be mindful that this recipe, as seen on catinfo.org, is not recommended as DIY homemade cat food for cats with kidney disease.
+That said, please note that this recipe, as seen on catinfo.org, is not recommended for cats with kidney disease as a DIY homemade cat food.

 Ingredients